metio/terraform-provider-k8s/docs/data-sources/vpcresources_k8s_aws_security_group_policy_v1beta1_manifest.md

 Optional:

 - `pod_selector` (Attributes) A label selector is a label query over a set of resources.
-The result of matchLabels andmatchExpressions are ANDed.
+The result of matchLabels and matchExpressions are ANDed.
 An empty label selector matches all objects.
-A nulllabel selector matches no objects. (see [below for nested schema](#nestedatt--spec--pod_selector))
+A null label selector matches no objects. (see [below for nested schema](#nestedatt--spec--pod_selector))
 - `security_groups` (Attributes) GroupIds contains the list of security groups that will be applied to the network interface of the pod matching the criteria. (see [below for nested schema](#nestedatt--spec--security_groups))
 - `service_account_selector` (Attributes) A label selector is a label query over a set of resources.
-The result of matchLabels andmatchExpressions are ANDed.
+The result of matchLabels and matchExpressions are ANDed.
 An empty label selector matches all objects.
-A nulllabel selector matches no objects. (see [below for nested schema](#nestedatt--spec--service_account_selector))
+A null label selector matches no objects. (see [below for nested schema](#nestedatt--spec--service_account_selector))

 <a id="nestedatt--spec--pod_selector"></a>
 ### Nested Schema for `spec.pod_selector`